Don-cybertech/log-analyzer/README.md

 # 📌 Overview

-The Log Analyzer is a Python-based cybersecurity tool designed to analyze authentication logs and detect suspicious activities such as brute-force attacks, failed login attempts, and anomalous access patterns.
+This Log Analyzer is a Python-based cybersecurity tool designed to analyze authentication logs and detect suspicious activities such as brute-force attacks, failed login attempts, and anomalous access patterns.

 This project reflects a real-world SOC workflow, including:

-Log ingestion
+-Log ingestion

-Event parsing
+-Event parsing

-Threat detection
+-Threat detection

-Report generation
+-Report generation

 # ⚙️ Features
 🔍 Authentication log parsing